prototypefund/Digital_Bargeld-docs/api-merchant.rst

 two scenarios we need to handle:

 * the customer has the wallet extension active at the moment of visiting the page, or
-* the customer activates the wallet extension (regardless of whether he installs it or simply enables it) `after` downloading the page.
+* the customer activates the wallet extension `after` downloading the page, regardless of whether he installs it or simply enables it.

 In the first case, the messaging sequence is `s -> w` and `w -> s`.
 In the second case, the first attempt (`s -> w`) will get no reply; however, as soon as the